 OpenDocument Format is the world's leading document standard for exchanging content across office applications.
 The ODF plugfests are an ongoing series of vendor-neutral events, bringing together implementers and stakeholders of the standard.
 The goal is to achieve maximum interoperability by running scenario-based tests in a hands-on manner and discuss new and proposed features of the ODF specification.

-The tenth ODF plugfest will take place in London (UK) on December 8th and 9th 2014 hosted by the UK Cabinet Office and organised by OpenDoc Society.
-Lead architects from commercial and open source products, members of the OASIS ODF TC's and technical experts from national and regional governments will be present.
+The eleventh ODF plugfest will take place in The Hague (NL) on September 15+16 2015 hosted by Logius and Forum Standaardisatie (both part of The Netherlands ministry of the Interior and Kingdom Relations) and organised by OpenDoc Society Lead architects from commercial and open source products, members of the OASIS ODF TC's and technical experts from national and regional governments will be present.
 Previous plugfests were held around Europe since 2009.

 The eighth ODF plugfest took place in Brussels (Belgium) on April 19th/20th 2012, the venue was kindly provided by Microsoft Corporation, vendors of the best-selling Office product line and the Windows operating system.

 You can read more about the Gouda plugfest or check out the presentations from speakers such as Joris Gresnigt (Forum Standaardisatie), Fridrich Strba (Libvisio project), Thorsten Zachman (Nokia), Jos van den Oever (KO Gmbh), Cor Nouws (The Document Foundation), Oliver-Rainer Wittmann (IBM), Bart Wessels (Microsoft) and more.